Characters of the Marvel Cinematic Universe: M–Z: Melina Vostokoff

 Melina Vostokoff (portrayed by Rachel Weisz) is a seasoned spy who trained in the Red Room as a Black Widow and is a mother-figure to Natasha Romanoff and Yelena Belova.
 She is also a scientist who does research into mind control methods for General Dreykov.
 Melina later helps Romanoff to rescue the Widows and destroy the Red Room.

 In an alternate universe depicted in the Disney+ animated series What If...?, Vostokoff became the leader of the Red Room after Romanoff had killed the previous leader and she acts as the handler of a brainwashed Steve Rogers, targeting Romanoff and Captain Carter.
-Carter manages to break through Rogers's brainwashing, and he seemingly sacrifices himself to destroy the Red Room.
+Carter manages to break through Rogers's brainwashing, and he sacrifices himself to destroy the Red Room.
 As Rogers flies the Hydra Stomper armor into the facility, Romanoff attaches Vostokoff to the armor via grappling hook, leading to her demise in the explosion.

-As of 2025, the character has appeared in one project: the film Black Widow.
+As of 2026, the character has appeared in one project: the film Black Widow.
 Alternate universe variants of Vostokoff appeared in two projects: the Disney+ animated series What If...? (voiced by Weisz in the second season and Kari Wahlgren in the third season) and Marvel Zombies (voiced by Wahlgren).

 W

+Kurt Wagner / Nightcrawler

+Kurt Wagner (portrayed by Alan Cumming), also known as Nightcrawler, is a blue-skinned, demonic-looking mutant who has the ability to teleport.

+The character will be introduced in the film Avengers: Doomsday.
+Cumming reprises his role from 20th Century Fox's X-Men film series.